fjarri-attic/oldi-hero-translation/en/042_book1-stasimon-iii.md

 "It was then that, for the first time, the Firstborn stirred in the abysses of Tartarus --- the Hecatoncheires, Briareus, Gyges, and Cottus.
 They stirred, made themselves known... and fell silent again for a time..."

-"How could that be possible?!"
-Trickster's voice wavered.
+"How could that be possible?!" the Trickster's voice wavered.
 "That was *their* own land!
 That was *themselves*!
 One cannot maim, cannot kill oneself!"

 "We cannot.
 But they were the Fallen...
 Strangers.
 In their own world they devoured worlds the way men devour quinces and apricots; they digested them like food, turning what they swallowed into themselves --- to consume, and only afterward to say: 'This is I!'
 Can you truly not feel the difference, Trickster?!